rust-lang/rust/README.md

 ## Reviewing RFCs
 [Reviewing RFCs]: #reviewing-rfcs

-While the RFC pull request is up, the shepherd may schedule meetings with the author and/or relevant stakeholders to discuss the issues in greater detail, and in some cases the topic may be discussed at a sub-team meeting.
+While the RFC pull request is up, the sub-team may schedule meetings with the author and/or relevant stakeholders to discuss the issues in greater detail, and in some cases the topic may be discussed at a sub-team meeting.
 In either case a summary from the meeting will be posted back to the RFC pull request.